tripitakit/ti-xeno-canto/README.md

 ## Installation
-Copy the the moudle file ti-xeno-canto in your Resources/lib (or where yuo like better)
+Copy ti-xeno-canto.js in your Resources/lib (or other location of your choice).
+(The following example will assume the module is installed in Resources/lib).

 ## Usage example